houseabsolute/DateTime.pm/README.md

 an epoch time instead of components.
 Just as with the `new()` method, it accepts "time\_zone", "locale", and "formatter" parameters.

-If the epoch value is not an integer, the part after the decimal will be converted to nanoseconds.
-This is done in order to be compatible with `Time::HiRes`.
-If the floating portion extends past 9 decimal places, it will be truncated to nine, so that 1.1234567891 will become 1 second and 123,456,789 nanoseconds.
+If the epoch value is a floating-point value, it will be rounded to nearest microsecond.

 By default, the returned object will be in the UTC time zone.